The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Traveling-PWN modeling attempt

 \section{Traveling-PWN modeling attempt}

-One of the most interesting things we found in the LHAASO catalog is the dumbbell-like structure (see the left bottom of Figure 10 in the LHAASO catalog) consisting of J0206$+$4302u, J0212$+$4254u and J0216$+$4237u.
-The similarities in position and spectral shape of the three sources suggest a physical association among them.
-The low UHE $\gamma$-ray source density at such high galactic latitude makes this assumption more receivable.
-Some previous works have tried some theoretical explanations like the asymmetric propagation of UHE electrons due to the turbulent magnetic field around pulsars to explain this structure \citep{bao2024mirage}, and considering PSR J0218+4232 as the counterpart.
-However, the present observation on these three sources haven't shown enough evidence.
-In this section, we attempt to use a simple traveling PWN model contained isotropic and homogeneous diffusion of electrons to explain the origin of the dumbbell-like structure.
+One of the most attractive discoveries presented by the LHAASO catalog is the dumbbell-like structure comprising J0206$+$4302u, J0212$+$4254u, and J0216$+$4237u.\footnote{The significance map on the dumbbell-like structure is presented at the left bottom of Fig. 10 in \citet{cao2024first}.} The similarities in position and spectral shape of the three sources suggest a physical association among them.
+The low UHE $\gamma$-ray source density at such high galactic latitude makes this assumption more plausible.
+Some previous studies have attempted to explain the physical association proposing mechanisms such as the asymmetric propagation of UHE electrons caused by turbulent magnetic fields surrounding pulsars to account for this structure and identifying PSR J0218$+$4232 as a potential counterpart \citep{bao2024mirages, bao2024mirage}.
+Furthermore, the relativistic jet from a microquasar, which can form a double-peaked $\gamma$-ray morphology \citep{hess2024acceleration}, is also a potential explanation for the generation of the dumbbell-like structure.
+However, the current multiwavelength and multimessenger observation on this structure have not shown enough evidence.
+In this section, we attempt to use the traveling-PWN model with one traveling-PWN, two traveling-PWNe, and three PWNe under the isotropic and homogeneous diffusion condition to explain the origin of the dumbbell-like structure.